 - The courses listed below as "Required Upper-Level Courses".

 - The "Upper-Level Writing Requirement" set forth below.

-The following courses totaling 27 semester hours are prescribed.
+The following courses totaling 31 semester hours are required.

 One of the following upper-level courses is required:

 The notation "Meets upper-level writing requirement" appears after the description of some of these courses.
+In addition, they will be designated with the label ULWR in BannerWeb.
 Other courses will occasionally be structured in a format so as to meet the requirement.
 The list of courses offered, published each year by the law school, indicates all the courses offered that year through which this requirement can be satisfied.

-Note: The required course, Professional Responsibility, and the elective course, Evidence, must be satisfactorily completed by the end of the second year if the student wishes to qualify under the Third-year Practice Rule.
-Students may obtain a Third-year Practice certificate after they have completed 56 credits and courses in Civil Procedure, Criminal Law, Evidence, and Professional Responsibility.
+Note: A course in professional responsibility and the elective course Evidence must be satisfactorily completed by the end of the second year if the student wishes to qualify to appear in a Virginia court as a third-year student under the Third-Year Practice Rule.
+Students may obtain a Third-year Practice certificate after they have completed 56 credits, plus courses in Civil Procedure, Criminal Law, Evidence, and Professional Responsibility.
 This certificate allows a student to appear in some courts under the supervision of a licensed attorney.